CivicActions/agile-ms/README.md

 CivicActions has been following the [USDS Playbook](https://playbook.cio.gov/) since the 18F Agile BPA and using it as a checklist on all projects.
 Here is a brief summary of how we followed the playbook; specific examples are called out throughout this document.

-1. **Understand what people need** -- We did no less than nine user interviews, leading us to a layout significantly different than that currently used by the state.
+1. **Understand what people need** -- We did no less than eleven user interviews, leading us to a layout significantly different than that currently used by the state.
 We discovered a new "plain language" terminology.
 2. **Address the whole experience, from start to finish** -- We learned that the search for a provider begins with thinking about location and ends with a phone call, so we added a map and an ability to call a provider with a single click.